Australian Business Structures: Which Is Best for Tax and Liability?

 With a Partnership, you are liable for all partners’ actions and debts.

 If you have a business partner you trust and want to work with; a Partnership might seem like a good choice.
 For many Australian business owners, this approach works well.
 The costs of setting up a Partnership are relatively low and the annual administrative costs are less than a Pty Ltd Company.
-A Partnership also offers more financial reporting privacy compared to a (Pty Ltd or Public) Company.
+A Partnership also offers greater financial reporting privacy than a (Pty Ltd or Public) Company.

 light bulb blue